IIIF/api/source/api/image/3.0/index.md

 When both the Image and Presentation APIs express attributions or logos, then clients _MUST_ display both unless they are identical.

-The following shows a simple use of each of these properties:

 ``` json-doc
 {